ls2716/django_website_framework/README.md

-# django website framework
+# Django Website Framework

-Framework for creating new django websites
+Framework for creating new Django websites.

 #### version 1.0.0